sasha1uch/conceptual-periodic-table/README.md

 # conceptual-periodic-table
-made by sasha l for honors chemistry
+made by Sasha L for honors chemistry